-To view or change advanced WiFi settings:
+To view or change your region:

-- 1. Launch a web browser from a computer or mobile device that is connected to your Orbi network. - 2.
-Enter orbilogin.com.
+- 1. Launch a web browser from a computer or mobile device that is connected to your Orbi network.

+- Enter orbilogin.com.

+A login window opens.

+- 3. Enter the admin user name and password.

 The user name is admin.
 The password is the one that you specified the first time that you logged in.
 The user name and password are case-sensitive.